 If you encounter any pest attack, spray this neem oil.

 But make sure to never spray any type of pesticide in the afternoon or morning as the sunlight will burn the leaves.

 Always apply it late in the evening.

-Watering plays one of the major roles in terrace gardening and this is where most of the beginners make the mistake.
+Watering plays one of the major roles in terrace gardening and this is where most beginners make the mistake.

-They get too attached with their plant and start watering each plant the same way.
+They get too attached to their plant and start watering each plant the same way.